veggiespam/ImageLocationScanner/README.md

 ## Burp Installation

 Burp Application Store: Launch Burp and click Extender tab &rarr;
-Bapp Store &rarr; left pane &rarr; Image Location Scanner.
+Bapp Store &rarr; left pane &rarr; Image Location & Privacy Scanner.
 In the right window pane, the version and description of the plug-in will be shown; click the Install button to download and activate.

 Manual Install: Go to Extender &rarr; Extensions &rarr; Add.
-Choose the type as Java, choose the Image Location Scanner jar file (you built or downloaded), leave Standard Output & Error as "Show in UI" and then click Next.
-The next screen will show the "Image Location Scanner: plug-in version 0.3" if successful or display errors on the Error tab.
+Choose the type as Java, choose the Image Location & Privacy Scanner jar file (you built or downloaded), leave Standard Output & Error as "Show in UI" and then click Next.
+The next screen will show the "Image Location & Privacy Scanner: plug-in version 0.3" if successful or display errors on the Error tab.
 Click close to return to Burp.